faizalrf/documentation/columnstore-1.4-multinode-install.md

 Active Alarm Counts: Critical = 0, Major = 0, Minor = 0, Warning = 0, Info = 0
 ```

-***Note:** `sudo mcsadmin startSystem root-password` can still be used but it will require root user password and the password of the root user must be the same.*
+***Note:** `sudo mcsadmin startSystem <root-password>` can still be used but it will require root user password and the passwords of all the root users must be the same across all the servers in the setup.*

 Maintenance flow, shutdown to be done using `sudo mcsadmin shutdownSystsm y` and startup using `systemctl` of both `columnstore` and `mariadb` services on both nodes starting with the Primary node (PM1).